GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/mandel/Example.rst

 Initial and boundary conditions
 -----------------------------------------------------------

-The next step is to specify fields, including:
+Next, we specify two fields:

   - The initial value (the displacements and pore pressure have to be initialized, corresponding to the undrained response),
   - The boundary conditions (the vertical displacement applied at the loaded boundary and the constraints of the outer boundaries have to be set).

 In this example, the analytical z-displacement is applied at the top surface (``zpos``) of computational domain to enforce the rigid plate condition.
-The lateral surface (``xpos``) is traction free and allows drainage.
+The lateral surface (``xpos``) is traction-free and allows drainage.
 The remaining parts of the outer boundaries are subjected to roller constraints.
 These boundary conditions are set up through the ``FieldSpecifications`` section.